Assasinphoenix/pyqt5-tutorial/tooltip.rst

 =======
 Example
 =======
-Below is an example of an ToolTip:
+Below is an example of a ToolTip:

 .. literalinclude:: _examples/tooltip.py